dabit3/polygon-ethereum-nextjs-marketplace/README.md

 yarn
 ```

-2. Create a file named `.secret` in the root directory of the project.
-Either leave it blank or paste in a test account private key if you are going to be deploying to Matic Mumbai.

-_Consider using an environment variable if working on Matic Mainnet with real tokens and not storing them in a file associated with the project._

-3. Start the local Hardhat node
+2. Start the local Hardhat node

 ```sh
 npx hardhat node
 ```

-4. With the network running, deploy the contracts to the local network in a separate terminal window
+3. With the network running, deploy the contracts to the local network in a separate terminal window

 ```sh
 npx hardhat run scripts/deploy.js --network localhost
 ```

-5. Rename __config.example.js__ to __config.js__ and copy the `nftmarketaddress` and `nftaddress` values to it.
+4. Rename __config.example.js__ to __config.js__ and copy the `nftmarketaddress` and `nftaddress` values to it.

-6. Start the app
+5. Start the app

 ```
 npm run dev